Azure-Samples/azure-edge-extensions-aio-observability-gitops/README.md

-export LOCATION=northeurope # replace by your choice based on available regions, see Readme export ARC_CUSTOMLOCATION_OID="" # see Readme export DEFAULT_NAMESPACE=azure-iot-operations # do not change EOF
+export LOCATION=northeurope # replace by your choice based on available regions, see Readme export ARC_CUSTOMLOCATION_OID="" # see Readme export DEFAULT_NAMESPACE=azure-iot-operations # do not change export GITOPS_SOURCE_REPO="https://github.com/Azure-Samples/azure-edge-extensions-aio-observability-gitops" # change to your repo fork if you are testing your own version export GITOPS_BRANCH="main" # change if desired
+EOF

 code ./temp/envvars.sh